-Pacific Crest Trail Near Grassy Hollow is a 1.5 mile point-to-point trail located near Valyermo, CA. The trail is good for all skill levels and primarily used for hiking and walking.
+Pacific Crest Trail Near Grassy Hollow is a 1.5 mile point-to-point trail located near Valyermo, California.
+The trail is good for all skill levels and primarily used for hiking and walking.
 Dogs are also able to use this trail.

 Beautiful cool day!
 Nice hike west out of Big Pines Rec area.
 You don't need an adventure pass to park at the area but you can buy one there if you like.
 PCT goes in and out of the sun so we chose the fire road return so we would be in the sun.
 Lots of families with young kids.
 Enjoy!

 I love this trail...but I came just this close to getting my daughter bit by a rattlesnake.
 KEEP YOUR EYES OPEN.
 The rating really depends on what you want in a hike.
 I gave it 4 stars for being relatively family friendly for smaller children if you are near Grassy Hollow.
 I am actually surprised to find that Grassy Hollow is at 7400 feet of elevation.
 I live 15 minutes away and am at 4000 feet.
 It never seems like the roads climb that much to get to GH.